The Power of Directness in Leadership

-I’ve enjoyed a lot of friendships and family relationships with people on the autism spectrum.
+I’ve enjoyed many friendships and family relationships with people on the autism spectrum.
 There is nuance, of course.
 Every person is different.
 But there is one pattern I’ve genuinely come to love: directness.

-I would bring jam-filled shortbread cookies to work and expect the range of responses—raving from some, polite appreciation from others, and then, flatly: “Nope.
+I would bring jam-filled shortbread cookies to work and expect a range of responses—some rave about them, others offer polite appreciation, and then there’s the flat, “Nope.
 The inside is slimy.”

-I’ve learned to receive that not as judgment of me, but as an accurate report of how that person experienced the cookie.
-No social padding.
+I’ve learned to receive that feedback not as a judgment of me, but as an accurate report of how that person experienced the cookie.
+There’s no social padding.
 No pretend enthusiasm.
 Just clarity.

 That same colleague might be the first to say, “That idea won’t work because ___,” or to question a new process when everyone else is nodding along.
 They might react strongly to changes in shared spaces.
 They may propose a more efficient system that disrupts the comfortable rhythm of the group.

-And I’ve learned something: the absence of “Southern grace” in communication is not the absence of loyalty.
+I’ve learned something important: the absence of “Southern grace” in communication is not the absence of loyalty.
 Often, it’s the opposite.

 I’ve learned not to take directness personally.
-Not to interpret it as approval or disapproval of me.
+It’s not about approval or disapproval of me.
 It’s information.
 It’s feedback.
 It’s perspective.

 There is something profoundly stabilizing about knowing that what someone says in the room is what they will say outside of it.
-There is something comforting about predictability.
+There is comfort in predictability.
 Direct communication can be surprising—but it can also be deeply trustworthy.

 I want that kind of loyalty in my life.